 In the unlikely event that Perfect Stays® cease to trade, all funds in our secure Worldpay account would be paid back to the guest – this would be managed by Worldpay.

-All funds in our secure client account would be paid back to a guest – this would be managed by our bank, Natwest.
+All funds in our secure client account would be paid back to the guest – this would be managed by our bank, Natwest.

 What is Worldpay?